inoxlang/inox/docs/builtin.md

 ```
 #### rsa.decrypt_oaep

-the rsa.decrypt_oaep function decrypts a string or byte sequence using a private key.
+The rsa.decrypt_oaep function decrypts a string or byte sequence using a private key.

 **examples**